 In workplaces, irritating noise can come from all kinds of sources: air conditioning, obnoxious ringtones, traffic, nearby construction, "pink noise" sound-masking and - especially - from other peogets noisier around them (the Lombard effect).
-As a result of too much noise in the workplace, health and productivity can suffer- the latter by as much
+As and productivity can suffer- the latter by as much as 66%, according to one study that Treasure cites.

-"Cognitively, there is plenty of research now that shows that in loud offices in particular the most destructive sound of all is other people's conversations," says Treasure.
+Cognitively, there is plenty of research now that shows that in loud offices in particular the most destructive sound of all is other people's conversations." savs Treasure.

-Noisy environments tend to only get worse over
+Noisy environments tend to only get worse over time, because people start speaking louder as it

 At the same time, he says, open-plan environments can be very good for many types of work.
 "It's one way of working, but it's not the only way.
 We need to give people spaces that match what they need to do."
-And, conversely, the sounds of silence in the workplace can be too much of a good thing Pin-drop-quiet places are intimidating, he says, because you can clearly hear every sound in them.
+And, conversely, the sounds of silence in the workplace can be too much of a good thing.
+Pin-drop-quiet places are intimidating, he says, because you can clearly hear every sound in them.